A Treaty for Gibraltar’s Future

 So, in relation to visas, what will be required from visa-requiring third-country nationals (therefore, NOT British citizens) who wish to visit Gibraltar?

-In addition to fulfilling other entry conditions applicable (see response to question 2), such persons will be required to be in possession of a Schengen short-stay visa.
+In addition to fulfilling other entry conditions applicable (see the response on the entry conditions for persons visiting Gibraltar), such persons will be required to be in possession of a Schengen short-stay visa.
 To obtain one, an application would need to be made to the appropriate Schengen authorities.
 Where the main purpose of the visit is to stay in Gibraltar, the treaty allows Spain, as the neighbouring Schengen State, and whose Schengen territory will actually be crossed by the traveller, and with access to Schengen information systems that shall issue the visa.
 However, if a visit includes destinations both elsewhere in the Schengen Area (e.g. Portugal) and Gibraltar, and Gibraltar is not the main destination, the visa will be issued by the Schengen State competent to do so in accordance with Schengen rules (e.g. Portugal in this example if Portugal is the main destination).

 Separately, and a point that is important for shipping agents and port operators to note, exemptions from visa requirements will apply to civilian sea crew members, when they land to board a ship or go ashore to transit to another country, provided they hold a seafarer's identity document issued in accordance with the International Labour Organisation Conventions No 108 of 13 May 1958 or No 185 of 19 June 2003 or the International Maritime Organization Convention on Facilitation of International Maritime Traffic of 9 April 1965.